cliostechscribe/rh_owncloud_quickstart/docs/rh_oc_add_user_account.md

 3. Optionally, select the _Groups_ to which you want to add the new user.

 4. Click _Create_.
-The user us created and added to the list of users on the User management page.
+The user is created and added to the list of users on the User management page.